korpling/pepperModules-sgsTEIModules/README.md

 The single token "à propos du" (see corpus / format documentation) will carry two syntactic subtokens "{à propos de}" and "{le}" derived from their lemma annotation.

+### ignore.unknown.features

+This property defines how to behave in case an unknown feature is observed.
+Given the property is true, the unknown feature will be ignored, if false an error will be raised.
+In any case only features will be imported that are known to the importer as defined in `SgsTEIDictionary`.

+### empty.text.value

+This property defines the text value for empty tokens on the syntactic token level.